WillAdams/gcodepreview/README.md

  # gcodepreview

- OpenSCAD library for moving a tool in lines and arcs so as to model how a part would be cut using G-Code, so as to allow OpenSCAD to function as a compleat CAD/CAM solution for subtractive CNC (mills and routers).
+ OpenSCAD library for moving a tool in lines and arcs so as to model how a part would be cut using G-Code, so as to allow OpenSCAD to function as a compleat CAD/CAM solution for subtractive CNC (mills and routers) and to write out DXF files which may be imported into a traditional CAM program to create toolpaths (in some cases toolpaths which would not normally be feasible).

  ![OpenSCAD Cut Joinery Module](https://raw.githubusercontent.com/WillAdams/gcodepreview/main/openscad_cutjoinery.png?raw=true)